General Dentistry Information: Common Sources of Dental Discomfort

-General dentistry treats many dental issues, including dental discomfort.
+General Dentistry Information: Common Sources of Dental Discomfort from Bliss Dental in Kendall, FLGeneral dentistry treats many dental issues, including dental discomfort.
 There are several common sources of dental discomfort.
 You might have pain or irritation in the mouth and not be sure what is causing it.
 Your dentist can discuss your symptoms and perform an exam to identify potential causes.
 Here are some common sources of dental discomfort and a few ways you can address the issues.

 Abscess or decay